Dr Jessica Siva

 Funding body Department of Industry, Science, Energy and Resources

-Project Team Associate Professor Kim Maund, Associate Professor Kim Maund, Associate Professor Thayaparan Gajendran, Doctor Jessica Siva, Mr Cameron Beard
+Project Team Associate Professor Kim Maund, Associate Professor Kim Maund, Professor Thayaparan Gajendran, Doctor Jessica Siva, Mr Cameron Beard

 Scheme National Careers Institute Partnership - Career Opportunities and Pathways for Women